-One of the first games played by the new North Auckland Union ended in a narrow 8–6 loss to Auckland in July 1922.
+One of the first games played by the new North Auckland union ended in a narrow 8–6 loss to Auckland in July 1922.
 This marked the beginning of an intense rivalry with the boys from ‘the big smoke’ which has played a major part in the history of Northland rugby.
 Ranfurly Shield victories over their city cousins in 1960 and 1971 were particularly sweet.
-Northland currently plays in the ITM Cup, the country’s top-level professional provincial competition.
-Northland is known as the taniwha, a reference to the mascot adopted in the professional era.
+Northland currently plays in the professional ITM Cup competition.
+Northland is known as the Taniwha, a reference to the mascot adopted in the professional era.
 Along with Auckland and North Harbour, Northland is part of the Blues Super Rugby franchise.

 The reputation of Northland rugby took a knock following its controversial victory over Manawatu in 1978.
-After what was considered to be an excessive amount of stoppage time, North Auckland kicked the winning penalty.
+After what seemed to be an excessive amount of stoppage time, North Auckland kicked the winning penalty.
 What followed was described by rugby writer Lindsay Knight as ‘an unpardonable breach of the spirit in which it was intended the shield would be played’.
 North Auckland refused to put the shield on the line for its final home matches of the season against Southland and Otago.
-No rules were broken but there was outrage in rugby circles.
-Many were relieved when – almost predictably – Auckland defeated North Auckland 9–3 the following season.
+No rules were broken, but there was outrage in rugby circles.
+Many were relieved when Auckland defeated North Auckland 9–3 in a challenge the following season.

 At Eden Park in 1956, the uncompromising North Auckland loose forward Peter Jones gained a special place in the folklore of New Zealand rugby by scoring a try in the series-clinching fourth test against South Africa (the All Blacks’ first series win over the Springboks).
-His 30-m run to the try-line from broken play following a lineout is one of the most famous ever scored by an All Black forward.
-But it is his live post-match radio interview for which Jones is perhaps best remembered: ‘Ladies and gentlemen, I hope I never have to play another game like that in my life.
+His 30-m run to the line from broken play following a lineout culminated in one of the most famous tries ever scored by an All Black forward.
+His live post-match radio interview is the stuff of legend: ‘Ladies and gentlemen, I hope I never have to play another game like that in my life.
 I’m absolutely buggered’.
-These were clearly more genteel times.
-The New Zealand Herald refused to print Jones’s comments and the recording spent the next 30 years buried in the radio archives.
+The New Zealand Herald refused to print these comments and the recording spent the next 30 years buried in the radio archives.

 Add your story to the Community contributions section below.
 We're also keen to get more regional rugby images - please email us at firstname.lastname@example.org if you can help.